-Spending accounts allow you to pay for certain health care, dependent day care, and transportation expenses with before-tax contributions from your pay.
+Spending accounts allow you to pay for certain health care, dependent day care, and transportation and parking expenses with before-tax contributions from your pay.

-Health Care Spending Account (HCSA): Use the HCSA to pay for certain health care expenses for yourself and your qualified dependents that are not paid by any medical, dental, or vision plan.
-You are eligible to enroll in the HCSA if you are not enrolled in a High Deductible Health Plan.
-If you enroll in a High Deductible Health Plan, you cannot enroll in the HCSA.
+Health Care Spending Account (HCSA): Use the HCSA to pay for certain health care expenses for you and your qualified dependents that are not paid by any medical, dental, or vision plan.
+You are eligible to enroll in the HCSA if you are not enrolled in a High Deductible Health Plan (HDHP).
+If you enroll in the HDHP, you cannot enroll in the HCSA.
+However, if you had an HCSA prior to a qualified change in status (for example, if an HCSA was established for you due to excess Live Well Rewards), then you are permitted to retain the HCSA, even if you elect an HDHP.
+However, the establishment of the HCSA precludes you from being eligible for the HSA for the remainder of the plan year.